ai-mbl/ai-mbl.github.io/_pages/2025/about.md

 for microscopy image analysis and to introduce them to tools and frameworks that facilitate independent application of the learned material after the course.

 **To learn more and apply, visit the [MBL course website](https://www.mbl.edu/education/advanced-research-training-courses/course-offerings/aimbl-machine-learning-microscopy-image-analysis).
-Application deadline is April 16th!**
+Application deadline extended to April 30th!**

 ***